 Articles of Organization should be filed alongside other formation documents with the Secretary of State office to officially register your limited liability company (LLC).
 Depending on the state you live in, Articles of Organization may also be referred to as a Certificate of Formation or a Certificate of Organization.

 Operating agreements outline the rules and procedures for the management of the LLC as well as establish ownership percentages, how profits are divided among members, and much more.
-If you’re not sure how to go about creating an operating agreement for your LLC, we have a customizable template to help get you started.
+If you’re not sure how to go about creating an operating agreement for your LLC, we have a operating agreement template to help get you started.

 In some states, you must obtain a general business license from the state before conducting any business at all.
 Even in states that don’t require a statewide general business license, some local governments may require one.